ankane/searchkick/README.md

 ### Indexed Fields

-By default, all string fields are indexed.
-Speed up indexing by only indexing specific fields with:
+By default, all string fields are searchable.
+Speed up indexing and reduce index size by only making some fields searchable.

 ```ruby
 class Product < ActiveRecord::Base